 (Even for pros, it can get kind of confusing.)

-So right now, it’s time for a quick refresher on how to tag someone on Facebook and what you can and can’t do when tagging people and Pages on Facebook.
+So right now, it’s time for a quick refresher on how to tag someone in a post on Facebook, how to enable tagging on Facebook, and what you can and can’t do when tagging people and Pages.

 Let’s take a look!

 Why can’t I tag someone on Facebook?
 Because anyone can tag a Page – but tagging a person doesn’t always work.

 Using default privacy settings, Facebook profiles can someone on Facebook, and they can tag Pages – whether or not they’ve liked that those Pages.